littleCodeMaster2021/data_visualization_python_sql__project_practice/README.md

 Write SQL for the given questions:

 1. How many users completed an exercise in their first month per monthly cohort?
-Assume you have two tables in our company’s database:
-● 'users' table, with columns 'user_id', 'created_at'
+Assume you have two tables in our company’s database:'users' table, with columns 'user_id', 'created_at';
-● ‘exercises’ table, with columns 'exercise_id', 'user_id', 'exercise_completion_date'
+‘exercises’ table, with columns 'exercise_id', 'user_id', 'exercise_completion_date'

 Write a single SQL query that breaks up the users based on the month that they signed up (their cohort month), and determines the percentage of users that have a completed exercise in their